-Despite numerous physical (eg, functioning), psychological (eg, quality of life), and social (eg, inclusion) benefits of physical activity (PA) [1], more than 55% of adults (18-74 years) and 90% of older adults (≥60 years) who use wheelchairs are not physically active enough to accrue health benefits [2,3].
-The sedentary nature of sitting in a wheelchair can trigger a chain of negative physical, psychosocial, and mental sequelae overtime [4].
+Despite numerous physical (eg, functioning), psychological (eg, quality of life), and social (eg, inclusion) benefits of physical activity (PA) [1], more than 55% of adults (18-74 years) and 90% of older adults ( $\geq 60$ years) who use wheelchairs are not physically active enough to accrue health benefits [2,3].
+The sedentary nature of sitting in a wheelchair can trigger a chain of negative physicological and psychological events that can exacerbate physical, psychosocial, and mental sequelae overtime [4].
 Therefore, the health benefits of PA may be amplified for manual wheelchair users [5,6].
 For instance, even moderate amounts of PA could optimize functioning and slow the spiraling effects of deconditioning that are associated with disability [7].